ArcGIS Blog

 Field Maps can be used to create an inventory of signs in your community.
 Mobile workers can go out into the field, select a feature template, and fill out the form configured in Field Maps Designer for each sign they come across.
 When a form is submitted, a point (the sign) is added to the layer, with a unique symbol for each sign type.

-Feature template and form
+Feature templates and form

-Feature template and form
+Feature templates and form

 Field Maps can also be paired with GNSS receivers if your organization requires high-accuracy data collection.
 As signs are collected, the data infrastructure for signs within your community is built and can be viewed in other maps and apps within your organization.
 For more information on collecting data in Field Maps, see the Capture and High-accuracy data collection help topics.